MalwareWerewolf/Davide-Dolce-Hugo-website/content/posts/Why you should switch to Linux.md

 ## But I am a gamer and Linux is not fully supported to play Windows games!

 Seriously another big lie that someone told you.
 Speaking of Ubuntu based distros, you have everything that you need to play a game, the graphics drivers ?
-No problem you can install theme during the installation:
+No problem you can install them during the installation:

 ![Ubuntu-3rd-Drivers](/images/posts/why-you-should-switch-to-linux/Ubuntu-3rd-Drivers.PNG)